Chuck Knox: Seattle Seahawks

+Return to the Rams

+Looking to recapture the magic of two decades earlier, Knox returned to the Rams as head coach on January 8, 1992 on a four-year contract.
+The team had gone a combined 8-24 in the last two seasons, and it was understood that he would be doing a "complete rebuilding program."
+His first season saw them win six games while giving up an average of 140 yards a game, the worst in the league.
+The following year saw Jerome Bettis drafted in the first round at running back.
+While he would blossom into a star, Knox's team would finish last in the NFC West in 1993, going 5–11 while losing ten games by at least ten points, the most in a season in Rams history.

+In his final season in 1994, the team did worse.
+They finished 4–12, losing seven games in a row to finish last in the division once again.
+He was fired on January 9, 1995 and replaced by Rich Brooks.
+Knox retired with a mark of 186–147–1, which at the time of his retirement was sixth all-time in wins.
+He had reached the postseason eleven times in 22 seasons as a head coach.

+Philanthropy

-In 2005, Knox donated $1 million to his alma mater, Juniata, to endow a chair in history, his major at the school.
+In 2005, Knox donated $1 million to his alma mater, Juniata College, to endow a chair in history, his major at the school.
 The donation was the largest of many contributions by Knox, with the institution renaming the school's football stadium in his honor in 1998.
-Quaker Valley High School in Knox's hometown of Sewickley, Pennsylvania has also named its football stadium in his honor.
+Quaker Valley High School in Knox's hometown of Sewickley, Pennsylvania also named its football stadium in his honor.

-In reporting about Knox's $1 million donation, the Seattle Times noted that Knox has been extremely generous in donating substantial money to Juniata and his old high school.
+In reporting about Knox's $1 million donation, The Seattle Times reported that Knox has been extremely generous in donating substantial money to Juniata and his old high school.
 The Times also noted that Knox left football before coaches were paid the large sum of salaries common today and reporters asked whether he was donating away a substantial amount of his retirement fund.
-Knox answered the reporters this way: "sure it is (a lot of money).....that's what it was going to take to do it".
+Knox said, "Sure it is (a lot of money).....that's what it was going to take to do it".